 Pictured left: A close-up view of a section of the International Space Station.

-Maybe one day we’ll see one of our Stainless Steel Laboratory Sinks installed on the ISS… until then here’s a bad Star Trek joke….
+Maybe one day we’ll see one of our Stainless Steel Worktops installed on the ISS… until then here’s a bad Star Trek joke….

 Q: How many ears does Captain Kirk have?

 A: Three.
 A left ear, a right ear, and a final frontier!